Malenea/ThisIsBudTest/README.md

 numbers and inconsistencies, also, it wouldn't grow consistently the more view controllers / components we add.

-These protocols, definitions and classes were not created during this test's time limit, but were patterns I usually keep on the side for tests, as a basis.
+These protocols, definitions and classes were not created during this test's time scope, but were patterns I usually keep on the side for personal projects, as a basis.
 They're not full either as usually test don't require to cover it all, so I integrate only the needed patterns.

+### Testing:

+Very basic unit testing and UI testing were implemented just to showcase that I do know what they are and how they work, also, coverage is not ideal but again, the idea was to try to do the test in the time specified during the interview, which is roughly ~2hrs.

 ### Known issues: